Apollo Ghost Review

 The left-hand side of the Ghost is similarly sparse, sporting a bell alongside a key-start ignition and voltmeter.
 The key-lock is a particularly nifty feature, giving you an extra measure of security when you leave your scooter.
 However, I’d still recommend purchasing a sturdy lock to prevent thieves from hauling your Ghost away manually.

-Apollo is synonymous with its trademark color scheme of white, black, and vivid electric-blue, but the Ghost, along with the Phantom, breaks away from this.
+Apollo is synonymous with its trademark colour scheme of white, black, and vivid electric-blue, but the Ghost, along with the Phantom, breaks away from this.
 Instead, you’ve got a scooter draped in muted black befitting its spectral name.

 However, one thing that I do like about the Ghost’s new vibe is the hide-and-seek design of its frame.
 Almost skeletal in appearance, the cut-outs along the swingarms and fender supports give it an industrial flair that’s fairly unique in the scooter game.